OnlyJaximus/05-Laravel-Big-Eshop/README.md

 # 05-Laravel-Eshop-Big
-In this task, I made a separate dashboard for admin and user.
+In this task, I made a separate dashboard for admin and users.
 The shop allows you to order products, change, delete, rate, leave comments about the product, search, change the delivery status and much more.
-I used laravel, js, bootstrap...
+As an admin, you can create a category, products, delete it, change it.
+See all registered users, automatic data filling for sending products, order history...
+I used laravel, js, ajax, bootstrap.